ukncsc/secure-development-and-deployment/README.md

 ## 8 Principles of Secure Development & Deployment

 ### 1. Secure development is everyone's concern
 Everyone should accept that the security of IT systems is important.
 Even the most amazing application, delivered on time and to budget, is likely to have security vulnerabilities.
-A culture which values and rewards the detection and mitigation of these vulnerabilities is the most efficient and effective way to manage this 'fact of life'.
+Having a culture which values and rewards the detection and mitigation of these vulnerabilities is the most efficient and effective way to manage this 'fact of life'.
 Everyone building and running a service has a responsibility for security.

 [Read more](1-secure-development-is-everyones-concern.md)